DanParkinson/project-4-elite/TESTING.md

 ![Double booking](docs/testing/8double_booking02.png)

-- attempt to book 1 hour 45 minutes before
+- Attempt to book 1 hour 45 minutes before.

 ![Double booking](docs/testing/8double_booking03.png)

-- attempt to book 2 hours either side succesful
+- Attempt to book 2 hours either side succesful.

 ![Double booking](docs/testing/8double_booking05.png)

-- attempt to book on another day but same time
+- Attempt to book on another day but same time.

 ![Double booking](docs/testing/8double_booking04.png)

-### Users can see availble times on the day that they book if table in unavailable at their chosen time
+### Users can see availble times on the day that they book, if table is unavailable at their chosen time

-- users can now see available times when inputting a reservation that is taken
+- Users can now see available times when inputting a reservation that is taken.

 ![Double booking](docs/testing/8double_booking06.png)

-- Users are now told that there are no available times if fully booked
+- Users are now told that there are no available times if fully booked.

 ![Double booking](docs/testing/8double_booking07.png)